 barb.jpg

-Barb Elliot Ross Secretary
+Barb Ross

 Barb holds degrees in elementary education (B.S.), Special Education (M.A., Ed.
 Specialist) and Curriculum and Administration (Ed.D).
 She worked for many years in Nebraska as Special Education Administrator and Staff Development consultant/trainer.
 She received the Nebraska Governor’s Award for Service to Children and Families; served as Chair, Nebraska Interagency Coordinating Council; and was President, Hastings Symphony Board of Directors.
 She is currently Vice-President, Las Cruces Symphony Association, and was President of the ASTC Board for four years.
 She values the collaboration with faculty and students that brings live theatre to the community and helps students grow in creativity and professionalism.